The Kayan People

 The Kayan people are an indigenous tribe that populate a part of southeast Asia, primarily in Thailand and Myanmar.
-Sometimes, you’ll hear them referred to as Padaung, but it’s not preferred by the tribe themselves.
+Sometimes, you’ll hear them referred to as Padaung, although that’s not preferred by the tribe themselves.

 It’s interesting to note, that what we think of as ‘rings’ aren’t actually rings.
 It’s actually one long, continuous coil of brass.
 The coiling method allows for the concentric rings to change in diameter as required to accommodate the neck and collar of the wearer.
 Another misconception is that the ring, or coils, stretch the neck of the wearer.
 In fact, what happens is the collarbone and ribs are compressed downwards so that the neck appears longer.
 But the neck never really changes at all, it’s always the same.
 The coil is only removed occasionally, just to increase it as the wearer ages.